Setting up a blog that makes money is essential if you want to eventually earn a full-time income from it.

 Believe us, that access is extremely important when you’re just starting out.

-If you look at top companies, they have their own domains and their websites immediately seem more professional.
+If you look at top companies, they also have their own domains and their websites immediately seem more professional.

 If you had to choose between cnn.com or cnn.wordpress.com, which would you pick?

 You’d go with cnn.com, right?
 The other just doesn’t seem as credible.

 Now, there are many domain registrars to choose from but for ethical and financial reasons, we’re with Namecheap.

 They get the job done and we absolutely love them.